kennylecode/peakdle/README.md

-# Peakdle - Peak Wordle Game
+# PEAKdle - PEAK Wordle Game

-A Wordle-style game based on the cooperative game Peak, featuring three unique game modes that challenge players to guess items based on their stats and characteristics.
+A Wordle-style game based on the cooperative game PEAK, featuring three unique game modes that challenge players to guess items based on their stats and characteristics.

 ## 🎮 Game Modes